pacs-course/pacs-examples/Examples/CONTENT.md

   * `Mesh` example of tools to store and read a 2D mesh of polygons (currently implemented for triangles and quads).
   * `MoveSemantic` A example that uses [valgrind](https://valgrind.org/ "The valgrind site") to show the advantages of move semantics when handling large objects (you must have valgrind installed in your system).
   * `NonLinSys` A class that holds a system of callable objects, where you can add the objects one at a time.
 It also contains a `FunctionFactory`, a factory of callable objects.
-The latter may be used in a program where the user gives functions and then uses them throughout the program, for instance, functions that define boundary conditions.
+The latter may be used in a program where the user provides functions and then uses them throughout the program, for instance, to define boundary conditions.
   A different Function Factory is present in `Factory` as a specialization of the generic factory contained therein.
   * `OptimizationAndProfiling/` A set of examples on code optimization and profiling.
 Various tools have been integrated into the Makefile.
 If you read the Makefile, you see how tools are called.
   * `Parallel` Some examples of parallelization